Alexia KOLPAK, et al.

 attachment at the meta position.
 The CNT substrate broke the

-number of distinguishable states.
-This behavior also preserved
+increasing the number of distinguishable states.
+This behavior

-isomerization pathways that were available in azobenzene but
+Examples of isomerization pathways that were available in

-inhibited in the azo/CNT nanostructures are indicated by the
+azobenzene but inhibited in the azo/CNT nanostructures are

-the range for Li-ion batteries, and the horizontal dashed line
+indicates the range for Li-ion batteries, and the horizontal

-shows the value for solid azobenzene.
-The volumetric energy
+dashed line shows the value for solid azobenzene.
+The

-energy density of the azo/CNT fuel, which is independent of the
+the gravimetric energy density of the azo/CNT fuel, which is

 [0033] FIG. 6 illustrates computed values of [Delta]H for